2025 is an exciting year for Mac-based video editing, thanks to advances in Apple Silicon and AI-driven tools.

 Premiere Pro logo

-If you are looking for a professional video editor with extensive features and seamless Adobe integration, Premiere Pro is definitely worth considering.
+If you are looking for a professional video editor with comprehensive features and strong Adobe integration, Premiere Pro 2025 is definitely worth considering.

 Due to its professional features and the inclusion of the Adobe Creative Cloud All Apps bundle (most importantly After Effects), this is the video editing application I use and endorse.